 We define general and support costs as all facilities costs of the business.
-These are identifiable from the TB from Sage.
+These are identifiable from the expenditure categories from our Sage ledger.
 We allocate these based on departmental headcounts on the basis that each member of staff uses materially the same amount of IT equipment and building overheads.